 The easiest way to set a baseline is to locate the point at which a droplet is mirrored vertically as it reflects off the substrate surface.
-Figure 8 shows an image of a droplet on a surface.
+The figure below shows an image of a droplet on a surface.
 The part of the droplet below the green line is actually a reflection.
 If you the baseline at the point where the real image meets its reflection, then you will likely be in the correct place.

 Blurry is bad.

 If the baseline is placed below the correct location, you will begin to detect the edge of the droplet reflection.
-Figure 9 shows how this will deform the polynomial fit of the droplet edge, with the edge of the reflected droplet shown by the blue circles.
+The figure below shows how this will deform the polynomial fit of the droplet edge, with the edge of the reflected droplet shown by the blue circles.
 The gradient of the polynomial at the baseline will be negative, and the contact angle will be wrong.
 Therefore, it is better to set the baseline too high than too low.

 Flatten the stage.

 The figure below shows the sample stage being tilted towards and away from the camera.
 Tilting the stage slightly towards the camera can help with baseline positioning, as the reflected droplet is useful for taking a measurement.
 If the stage is tilted too far towards the camera, the droplet will be viewed from above and the angle measurement will be less accurate.
 If the stage is tilted away from the camera, then some parts of the droplet will be obscured by the stage, making the measurement inaccurate.

 Make sure to include the whole droplet within the region of interest.
 Cropping the droplet edges will result in a wrong part of the droplet being measured.
 Also, make sure that there are no other objects or droplets within the region of interest, as these will be falsely detected as droplet edges.